June-Skeeter/Module6_GEOS270/docs/Application_Part1.md

 This video covers the above steps.  **Note** the vidoe is for a workshop I run.
 In step 3, the URL and file names are different.
 Everything else is the same.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_lqzOLeSlo0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+# Geocoding and Webmapping Walkthrough

+I'm going to give you a quick walk through of the geocoding notebook.
+Your "Lab" is to run the notebook on your own, change a few things, and submit a couple screenshots.